alfhanDev/Python-Learning/notes/python-output.md

 ## Print Numbers

-You can use print() to display numbers.
-Numbers are not placed inside quotes.
+You can also use the print() function to display numbers.
+Unlike text, numbers are not placed inside quotes.

-Example:
+### Example:

     print(3)
     print(358)
     print(50000)

-You can also do math inside print().
+You can also do math inside the print() function.

-Example:
+### Example:

     print(3 + 3)
     print(2 * 5)